Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Overview of Semianalytic Model

 While we only follow a sample of $1000$ BHs, our model accounts for the presence and effects of the surrounding star cluster using a statistical approach and timescale arguments.
 The surrounding cluster can be described by two key properties, the density and velocity dispersion, which vary with distance from the SMBH.
 We describe the velocity dispersion of objects using:

 where $M_\bullet$ is the mass of the SMBH and $r$ is the distance from the SMBH.
 The velocity dispersion also weakly depends on $\alpha$, the slope of the density profile, described below.

 The number density of the BHs depends on the interplay of different dynamical processes and interactions with other objects.
 Generally, the number density profile of objects can be described by a power law, $n \propto r^{-\alpha}$.
 For a single-mass population, the objects will eventually settle onto an equilibrium distribution with $\alpha = 1.75$ \citep{BahcallWolf76}.
 In a population with a spectrum of masses, the heavier objects tend to sink towards the SMBH due to energy equipartition.
 We adopt density profiles for a two-component population, BHs and relatively lighter stars, inspired by work in the literature \citep{AharonPerets16,LinialSari22}.
 The number density of the BHs depends on distance from the SMBH.
-We use the BH density profile calculated using a Fokker-Plank model in \citet{AharonPerets16}, their figure 1 upper left panel.
-While they consider a four component population (main-sequence stars, BHs, white dwarfs, and neutron stars), their BH cusp is comparable to the analytic result for a two-component population from \citet{Rom+2024} in the inner $0.1$~pc region of the NSC.
-We note that they do diverge outside of this region, but as the dynamical processes operate on long ($>10$~Gyr) timescales outside of $0.1$~pc, it will not significantly change our results.
-The profile yields $\gtrsim 1000$ BHs in the inner $0.1$~pc of the NSC, consistent with our choice to follow $1000$ BHs in this region.
+We use the BH density profile calculated using a Fokker-Plank model in \citet{AharonPerets16}, shown in their Figure 1 left panel.
+The density can be described a by power law: